threefoldtecharchive/rivine/research/eosio/eosio.md

 Eos procceses transactions by using 21 block propagators, which speeds up the process significantly.
 If one blockchain is not enough, other chains can be created to increase the number of transactions per second.

+## Blochain interoperability

+- Relays: contracts on both chains, much like our erc-20 bridge.
+- atomic swaps possibility

+Due to the fast validation on eos, this is much faster then on traditional blockchains.

 ## Private chains

 Using the eos.io toolkit, it is easy to set up private chains.